University of Texas at El Paso Academic Catalog

 • 33 semester credit hours awarded from an organized technical program completed at a community college.
 (AAS degree or equivalent is required.)

-• 39 hours of upper-division course work.
-This includes 15 semester credit hours of foundation courses intended to provide BAAS students with a background in writing and communication strategies and skill sets, and 24 semester credit hours to make up two 15-hour concentrations.
+• 30 semester credit hours to make up two concentrations, each requiring 15 credit hours.
 These concentrations will be selected in consultation with the BAAS advisors.
 Students may select concentrations including, but not limited to: Communication Studies, Entrepreneurship, Food Culture and Nutrition, General Business, Intelligence and National Security Studies, and Writing Studies.[1]

 • Please see Evaluation of Transfer Credit for details regarding transfer of core curriculum, for both core complete or individual core courses.
 [2] If a student admitted to the BAAS program is eligible to receive 33 hours for the AAS degree awarded from an organized technical program completed at a community college AND is core complete (42 hours), the student will be allowed to make the decision regarding which 66 hours they want to apply toward their degree.
 A maximum of 66 semester hours of credit from two-year lower-division institutions is applicable toward a degree at UTEP.